Hotels - Colina

 Very close to the bicentennial University of Havana is the Napoleonic Museum.
 This museum, the finest dedicated to Napoleon Bonaparte outside of France, is housed in a small Florentine palace built in line with plans for a villa designed for the Medici family.
 It houses more than 7,000 pieces: weapons, military equipment, furniture, Sèvres porcelain, paintings, coins, books, personal items used by the Bonaparte family and even the death mask of the prisoner of St Helena, brought to Cuba by his last doctor.
 The Napoleonic Museum is considered to be one of the most important of the world, It is unique in its type in Latin America.

-Calle 3, esq Calle G, Vedado, La Habana.
+Calle Línea No. 251 esq G, Vedado, La Habana

 Be the first to write a review